-New Jewish Cemetery in Žižkov, with countless artistically valuable tombstones, was established in 1890 to relieve the space problem at the Old Jewish Cemetery (it is about 10 times bigger).
+The New Jewish Cemetery in Žižkov, with numerous artistically valuable tombstones, was established in 1890 to address the issue of limited space at the Old Jewish Cemetery, which is approximately ten times smaller.

 New Jewish Cemetery provides space for approximately 100,000 graves and there is also a specially designated area for urns, though the Jewish tradition does not allow cremation.

 The cemetery is still in use today and operated by the Jewish Community in Prague.
 One of the most frequently visited place is the grave of Franz Kafka and his parents.